 In this article we are going to discuss what is Mutual fund, what is open and close ended mutual fund, what is NAV, what is SIP and what is expense ratio along with the advantages and disadvantages of mutual fund and how to invest in mutual funds in India.
 Before we understand what is mutual fund, it’s very important to know the area in which mutual fund works, the basic understanding of stocks and bonds.
-To understand the basics of stocks and stocks market please go through The Basic Terms of Stock Market, Basic Terms of Investment and Trading, Basic FAQs for the beginners in stock markets, Few preliminary basic terms of Trading.
+To understand the basics of stocks and stock market please go through The Basic Terms of Stock Market, Basic Terms of Investment and Trading, Basic FAQs for the beginners in stock markets, Few preliminary basic terms of Trading.

 What is Mutual Fund?